Aberkirdow History, Family Crest & Coats of Arms

 Early History of the Aberkirdow family

-Another 107 words (8 lines of text) covering the years 146 and 1468 are included under the topic Early Aberkirdow History in all our PDF Extended History products and printed products wherever possible.
+This web page shows only a small excerpt of our Aberkirdow research.
+Another 63 words (4 lines of text) covering the years 146 and 1468 are included under the topic Early Aberkirdow History in all our PDF Extended History products and printed products wherever possible.

 Aberkirdow Spelling Variations

 Repeated and inaccurate translation of Scottish names from Gaelic to English and back resulted in a wide variety of spelling variations with single names.
 Aberkirdow has appeared Aberkirder, Aberkerdour, Aberchirdour and others.

 Early Notables of the Aberkirdow family (pre 1700)